 - Have time to learn something new

 - You could earn money

 - You get to travel and do what you want!

 - You’ll have some great stories to tell

-Some of our gap year benefits are practical, some are more about the development of your personal growth that could only be achieved during a whole year off.
+Some of the benefits of taking a gap year are practical, some are about the development of your personality, building confidence.

 1. Experience the world

-One of the most obvious gap year benefits is that you get to see the world!
+One of the most obvious benefits of taking a gap year is that that you get to see the world!